vEnhance/1802/src/chvar.typ

   You might find it easier to remember both formulas if you write
   $ dif u dif v = |det J_(bf(T))| dif x dif y $
   so it looks more like $dif u = (partial u) / (partial x) dif x$ from 18.01.
+  (Indeed the 18.01 formula is the special case of a $1 times 1$ matrix!)
 ]

 #digression(title: [Digression on what $dif u dif v$ means])[